Free and Low-Cost Marriage Counseling for Veterans

 When time and distance create a barrier to counseling, online counseling can be a great option.
 If you can’t get couples counseling through telehealth programs provided by the VA or the Cohen Veterans Network, you can get online couples counseling that can fit any schedule from ReGain (a sponsor).

 If you’re an active-duty military service member, a veteran, or a military family member, you don’t have to face life’s challenges alone.
-Help is closer and more accessible than you think.
-With the right support, you can get through life’s challenges, strengthen your relationships, and build the life you deserve.
+Getting the right help can change your life, and help is more accessible than you think.
+With the right support, you can get through the tough times together with your partner, strengthen your relationship, and build the life you deserve.

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.